Warriors' Klay Thompson suffers leg injury, initial reports say it's 'not good'

 TIMBERWOLVES TAKE GEORGIA'S ANTHONY EDWARDS WITH THE TOP PICK IN THE 2020 NBA DRAFT

 The Undefeated reported citing sources that Thompson's lower right leg injury took place while playing against other current and former NBA players in a gym in downtown Los Angeles.
-And he reportedly needed help walking out of the gym.
+Thompson reportedly needed help walking out of the gym.

 Golden State said that Thompson will be evaluated in the coming days, but The Undefeated also said that the injury is “not good.”
-Another report said that Thompson has torn Achillies, but it’s still not yet confirmed.
+Another report said that Thompson has a torn Achilles, but it’s still not yet confirmed.

 ROCKETS' JAMES HARDEN TURNED DOWN RECORD-SETTING DEAL OVER OWNER TILMAN FERTITTA'S TRUMP SUPPORT: REPORT